A tale of two pandemics: Europe and US take different exits

 Why We Wrote This

-As they begin to emerge from the pandemic, Europe and the U.S. find themselves in different places with different priorities that reflect their different values and histories.
+As they begin to emerge from the pandemic, Europe and the U.S. find themselves in different places with different priorities that reflect their values and histories.

 As America’s economy sets growth records, Europe has slipped into its second pandemic recession.
 But there are lessons for governments on both sides of the ocean.